TheCollectives/Experiments-in-Python/README.md

-# python-experiments
-Experiments in Python
+# Experiments in Python

+EIP_001: Hello World
+EIP_002: Count to ten
+EIP_003: Count to ten and print "FIVE" at five